-As for the assertion that, when he learned of the Kaiser’s abdication (on 7 November by implication), Marshal Foch sent the delegates away to obtain credentials from the ‘new’ Chancellor, Prince Max of Baden, the facts are that the abdication occurred two days later on 9 November (only two days before the real Armistice), Prince Max had become Chancellor a month earlier, and Erzberger was already carrying credentials from his government.
+As for the assertion that, when he learned of the Kaiser’s abdication (on 7 November by implication), Marshal Foch sent the delegates away to obtain credentials from the ‘new’ government in Berlin under “Prince Max of Baden as Chancellor”, the facts are that the abdication occurred not on the 7th but two days later on 9 November (only two days before the real Armistice), and Prince Max had become Chancellor a month earlier.

 The 1918 Version

-Howard suspected within days that there had been some attempt to hide the truth about the 7 November armistice news and what had happened that day.
+Howard suspected within days that there had been some attempt to hide the truth about the 7 November armistice news and what had really happened that day.
 And he hinted at the existence of a ‘first’ German armistice delegation soon after returning to the United States.

 On 20 November, he made a lengthy press statement which the New York Times published under the heading ‘Howard Excuses False Peace Report’.
 Commenting on the absence of any official explanation for the 7 November armistice news, Howard insinuated that there was a possible connection with “the first German armistice delegation” – though he did not imply then that there had been a ‘first’ armistice as well.
 The New York Times reported him as saying: